-In a recent paper, Kleinberg et al. test their machine-learning algorithm on existing data and find that it can do a better job than judges in making bail decisions.
+In a recent paper, Kleinberg et al. (2017) test their machine-learning algorithm on existing data and find that it can do a better job than judges in making bail decisions.
 The first benefit of the algorithm is that it creates uniformity, whereas judges have significant individual discretion.
 Here, it is simply a matter of balancing out judges who are too lenient with those who are too strict.
 The algorithm can be constrained to provide outcomes that decrease the overall rate of reoffending, releasing more individuals while preventing an increase in racial disparities among those denied bail.
 Another constraint could change the algorithm in such a way as to reduce racial disparities among those who are incarcerated while also reducing the rate of reoffending by those who are released after serving their sentences.
-This is possible because individuals from some racial groups are incarcerated disproportionately highly, while individuals from other racial groups may have a 95.
-Jon et al., "Human Decisions and Machine Predictions," The Quarterly Journal of Economics 133, no. 1 (2017): 237-293. <https://doi.org/10.1093/qje/qjx032>. higher propensity to reoffend.
+This is possible because individuals from some racial groups are incarcerated disproportionately highly, while individuals from other racial groups may have a higher propensity to reoffend.
 Many criticisms do not acknowledge that it may also be possible to use these tools to decrease both inequality and crime rates.

 The dangers of these software machines have been explored throughout the paper.
 However, if it is correct to see them as machines, then in principle they should be adaptable for a variety of purposes.
 Understanding how they operate to generate output or results is vital for the development of better machines.
 In some cases, such as sales websites, reorienting the site to, for example, provide greater anonymity could decrease the possibility of bias, though biased evaluations are easier to identify and thus control.
 In cases such as evaluations of Uber drivers/customers or Airbnb hosts/renters, it may be more difficult to remove the causes of bias.
-As Kleinberg et al. indicate, in some cases, merely creating greater visibility, efficiency, and uniformity in human decision-making processes could lead to decreases in bias.
+As Kleinberg et al. (2017) indicate, in some cases, merely creating greater visibility, efficiency, and uniformity in human decision-making processes could lead to decreases in bias.
 Further, algorithms are machines that can be "quality controlled" to provide socially desirable output.
 Finally, and most important, because all digital actions leave a trace, they can be identified and addressed.

 Another neglected opportunity for addressing bias is possible because all actions on a platform leave a data trail.
 Thus, for digital platforms it is a relatively trivial task to analyze user behavior.
 For example, Uber or Airbnb or a government agency could study the patterns of either provider or customer behavior to identify harmful bias.
-Similarly, Goel et al. argue that administrative data regarding police decisions to stop and frisk civilians could be mined to establish whether, stochastically speaking, this activity tended to target certain groups.
-If such a --- 96.
-Ibid.
+Similarly, Goel et al. (2017) argue that administrative data regarding police decisions to stop and frisk civilians could be mined to establish whether, stochastically speaking, this activity tended to target certain groups.
+If such a tendency exists, a correction could be introduced.
+However, they further argue that it is possible to statistically determine which types of stops are more likely to be productive.
+Thus, it is possible to use data to decrease false positives (searching with no success), while not affecting overall success rates.
+The important observation is that, although platforms and algorithms can often be used in anti-social ways, they also have the potential to assist in addressing inequality and bias.
+While social values are embodied in tools, it is also possible for other parties to appropriate and reframe tools for different purposes.
+In this respect, human decisions remain vital.